The Handmade Soap FAQ

-Junk Free Beauty Soaps are handcrafted in Brooklyn , NY.
-They are produced in small batches and made with so much love!
+Rachel Robyn and Junk Free Beauty Soaps are handcrafted in small batches and made using the centuries-old Cold Process method.
 Using the finest ingredients, we've created the most simple and basic 100% non-toxic bars of soap.

 We start with a organic ingredients.
 Olive Oil, Avocado Oil, Coconut Oil and Shea Butter make up most of our formulas.
 Some bars contain Almond and/or Sunflower oils as well.
 Read the label to be aware of allergens.